Erionis/burnedcalories/README.md

-## Lecture 06 - Regression and Deployment
+## Regression and Deployment
-In this lecture we conducted an Exploratory Data Analysis on the calories/exercises datasets, we induced a Regression Model to predict the amount of calories that a person would burn during a workout, and lastly we serve this model with the Model Serving Pattern: Model-as-service, and deploy it as Docker Containers.
+Conducted an Exploratory Data Analysis on the calories/exercises datasets, and induced a Regression Model to predict the amount of calories that a person would burn during a workout, and lastly served this model with the Model Serving Pattern: Model-as-service, and deploy it as Docker Containers.

 - [Kaggle Dataset](https://www.kaggle.com/datasets/fmendes/fmendesdat263xdemos/)